ufal/UMR/doc/entities.md

 shoulders of the author: if it is a name of a celestial body, it has to be written capitalized.
 So, unless it is the first word of a sentence, the annotator can take capitalization as the cue.

+### geo-political-entity

+A subset of what other named entity taxonomies often label as “location”.
+This subset contains only phenomena created by mankind, not by nature.
+The UMR guidelines currently provide 7 types belonging to this class, probably not exhaustive and to be extended in the future.
+The annotators should use the types as abstract concepts if they know them, otherwise they can fall back to the whole class.

+The types are: `country`, `state`, `province`, `territory`, `county`, `city`, `city-district`.

+The current selection is too much focused on North America.
+For example, the Czech sub-country administrative unit, _kraj_ “region”, is neither a state, nor a province, territory or county.
+Czech _okres_ could probably be annotated as `county`.
+See also the `region` class below.

+### region

+A class with three types: `world-region`, `country-region`, `local-region`.
+There is no definition and it is difficult to guess what the authors had in mind.
+But it is not in the `geo-political-entity` class, so it is probably not meant as an official administrative unit and it does not solve the problem with Czech _kraj_.
+Maybe it is meant for less official or formal regions such as _Valašsko_, _Morava_ or _Evropa_.
+Still, we need criteria to decide between the three types of regions.

+### facility

+A class of man-made entities that have a fixed location but the name does not pertain just to the location but also to the building (or whatever other facility it is).
+In some cases, a facility is also an organization (example:
+_museum_), which is a different entity class, but they may share a name.
+Then the annotator will have to decide by context whether the utterance is more about the legal entity (organization), or the place or building (facility).

+The guidelines currently list 19 types of facilities: `airport`, `station`, `port`, `tunnel`, `bridge`, `road`, `railway-line`, `canal`, `building`, `theater`, `museum`, `palace`, `hotel`, `worship-place`, `market`, `sports-facility`, `park`, `zoo`, `amusement-park`.

 ### to be continued...

 ### language